 Bayshore offers need-based tuition assistance to qualifying families.
-All applicants for financial aid must be currently enrolled at BCS, and supply their tax return from the previous year to a third-party organization for consideration.
+All applicants for financial aid must be currently enrolled at BCS, and supply their tax return from the previous year for consideration.
 Gross family income, number of family members, number of children enrolled at Bayshore, and other extenuating circumstances are factored into financial aid decisions.
 All financial aid applications must be completed by March 1 each year.
-Financial aid applies to tuition only.
-Email the Director of Finance for an application link.
+The financial aid application is located online in the FACTS Family Portal.